znetstar/encode-tools/README.md

 *Many* other packages serve the same purpose, but our objective is to ensure a consistent experience in both node.js and the browser and standardize the api so functions work the same way across different underlying libraries.

+Etomon Encode Tools also has a command line wrapper [`encode-cli`](https://github.com/znetstar/encode-cli).

 ## Examples
 Encoding a Buffer as base64url